Laika/ctf-env/README.md

 **⚠️ These scripts may ruin your existing environment ⚠️**
-It is **strongly** recommended createing new environment and run these scripts on it.
+It is **strongly** recommended creating new environment and run these scripts on it.
 Please use `vagrant up && vagrant ssh`.